The Best ADN-to-MSN Programs for 2025

 Program Length

-It can take 24-36 months of full-time study to complete an ADN-to-MSN bridge program.
+Completing an ADN-to-MSN bridge program can take 24-36 months of full-time study.
 However, graduation timelines may vary according to the student’s enrollment status and the program’s structure.

 School NCLEX Pass Rate

-While applicants of ADN-to-MSN bridge programs have already passed the NCLEX, identifying the school’s pass rate still offers insight into its ability to prepare its students, showcasing the strength of the program overall.
+While applicants of ADN-to-MSN bridge programs have already passed the NCLEX, identifying the school’s pass rate still offers insight into its ability to prepare its students, showcasing the program’s strength overall.

 School Graduation Rate

-A school’s graduation rate demonstrates the percentage of students who not only complete their program but finish it on time.
+A school’s graduation rate demonstrates the percentage of students who complete their program on time.
 A low graduation rate may indicate a lack of academic support or a poorly organized program.

 Online Learning Format and Requirements

-Online programs often provide more flexibility than their in-person counterparts by offering synchronous (real-time) and asynchronous formats.
-Other programs may provide a hybrid option, which comprises online and in-person courses.
+Online programs often provide more flexibility than in-person ones by offering synchronous (real-time) and asynchronous formats.
+Other programs may provide a hybrid option of online and in-person courses.
 The best format depends on your needs and preferred learning style.

 What Can You Do With a Degree from an ADN-to-MSN Program?

-After completing an ADN-to-MSN program, you must pass a national board certification exam based on your chosen specialty to become a licensed NP.
-Specializations include areas, such as family, adult gerontology, and psychiatric mental health.
+You must pass a national board certification exam based on your chosen specialty to become a licensed NP.
+Specializations include areas such as family, adult gerontology, and psychiatric mental health.

 While all NPs share similar responsibilities, such as evaluating patients, ordering and interpreting diagnostics screenings, and diagnosing/treating chronic and acute conditions, their autonomy differs among states, especially in prescribing medication.